knative/docs/docs/client/install-kn.md

 For macOs, you can install `kn` by using <a href="https://github.com/knative/homebrew-client" target="_blank">brew</a>.

-## Installing kn using container images
+## Running kn using container images

 **WARNING:** Nightly container images include features which may not be included in the latest Knative release and are not considered to be stable.